CZ-NIC/mininterface/docs/Supported-types.md

 print(m.env.val)  # ex. 'one'
 ```

-Should you need dynamic values, wrap it under `Annotated`:
+Should you need dynamic values, wrap it in `Annotated`:

 ```python
 from typing import Annotated, Literal